Seaside Park (Ventura): Modern projects

 The bike path along the shore was refurbished in 1989.
-Within a couple of years that path was again eaten by waves and began to fail.
+Within a couple of years that path was again damaged by coastal erosion and began to fail.
 Initially, fair officials wanted a buried sea wall to protect the bike path that had been damaged.
 Surfers fiercely objected, fearing that this would destroy the point break near the Ventura River that generates the distinctive waves at Surfers' Point at Seaside Park, the city park area.
 Environmentalists projected reduced habitat and increased erosion rates on nearby beaches by the altered wave patterns.
 In 2011, the popular bike and pedestrian path was moved inland as part of a managed retreat project, a first of its kind in California.
 Cobble was placed 8 feet deep and covered with sand dunes that would allow the beach to act similarly to how it would under natural conditions.
 During the 2022-2033 storms with big swells, the project area responded really well with no damage to the dunes.
+The first phase completed 1,000 feet east from the mouth of the Ventura River.
+The second phase of 800 feet, funded by the California Coastal Conservancy, will complete the project.